Packing light is an art, and you can master it too.

 Here is what I use and recommend:

 SUITCASE – I use an Eagle Creek Warrior.
-It weights 1.9 kg which means that, depending on the airline, I can still pack 8 more kg.
-And most airlines will accept it as carry-on.
+It weights 1.9 kg (little over 4 pounds) which means that, depending on the airline, I can still pack 8 more kg (17.6 pounds).
+Most airlines will accept it as carry-on.
 Get it on Amazon here and on REI here.
+I am also a fan of the Level8 Pro Carry-On.

 Weight your bag!

-One of my tips for packing light is to actually weight your bags rather than guessing how much they weight.
-In other words: don’t show up at the airport thinking your bag is definitely below 10 kg to find out it actually isn’t and then end up having to pay for checked baggage.
+Weight your bags rather than guessing how much they weight.
+Don’t show up at the airport thinking your bag is definitely below 10 kg (22 pounds) to find out it actually isn’t and then end up having to pay for checked baggage.

 Stick to a packing list

-One of the biggest mistakes you may make when packing is to take out your suitcase, pack whatever you need in it, and then – realizing there is still some space left – pack more stuff that you probably don’t even need.
-Don’t do that!
+One of the biggest mistakes you may make when packing is to take out your suitcase, pack whatever you need, and then – realizing there is still some space left – pack more stuff that you probably don’t even need.

 I have written specific packing list for a number of destinations and occasions: